Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Managing_transfer_states/START_command.md

 ---
 title: "START  - Restart transfers"
 linkTitle: "START - Restarting transfers"
 weight: 350
----This topic describes the START command and its parameters.
+--- This topic describes the START command and its parameters.

 Only the Transfer CFT requesting the transfer can initiate a START command.